 The student film team drawn from across UofG, filmed the Great Game during the two day charity event in aid of veterans charity Waterloo Uncovered held at the University in 2019

-The charity Waterloo Uncovered, has continued to provide relief for veterans of the armed forces with the £20,000 raised through the war game.
+The charity Waterloo Uncovered, has continued to provide relief for veterans of the armed forces with the £20,000 raised through the event.
 Thanks to this funding veterans will still be able to uncover the mysteries buried at the historical sites at Waterloo and supporting their health and wellbeing.

 The student film crew created a 16 minute mini-documentary about the Great Game's progress over the two days and interviews they conducted at the time.